Lorenzo Amoruso

-Lorenzo Pier Paolo Amoruso (born 28 June 1971) is an Italian former professional footballer who played as a defender for seven teams in Italy, Scotland, England, and San Marino during his footballing career, but is perhaps best known for his six-year spell with Glasgow side Rangers.
+Lorenzo Amoruso (born 28 June 1971) is an Italian sports commentator and former professional footballer who played as a defender for seven teams in Italy, Scotland, England, and San Marino during his footballing career, but is perhaps best known for his six-year spell with Glasgow side Rangers.
 In that six-year spell, he won nine major honours with the club including domestic trebles in the 1998–99 and 2002–03 seasons, representing the side on more than 150 occasions in competitive football.

 Club career

 Italy

 Amoruso began his career at local club, Bari, in 1988, for whom he went on to make 75 appearances, scoring 8 goals.
 Amoruso spent 1991–1993 on loan at Mantova and Pescara, but only featured intermittently.
 In 1995, he secured a move to Fiorentina, becoming club captain and making 54 appearances.
 He won the Coppa Italia in 1996 and in 1997 the Florence side went on a run in Europe where they reached the semi-finals of the UEFA Cup Winners Cup only to lose out to eventual champions Barcelona.